-- 2.4 The national Waste Strategy for England 2007 set out key targets for the recycling and recovery of household and municipal waste in order to meet the EU Landfill directive requirements.
+- 2.5 The national Waste Strategy for England 2007 sets out key targets for the recycling and recovery of household and municipal waste in order to meet the EU Landfill directive requirements.
 These aim to 'recover' 67% of municipal waste by 2015, rising to 75% by 2020.
 Within this broad recovery target at least 45% of household waste should be recycled or composted by 2015, rising to 50% by 2020.
-Although there are no formal targets for other wastes, the strategy expects to see a reduction in the disposal of the other main waste streams. - 2.5 The Government carried out a wide-ranging review of waste policy in 2011.
+Although there are no formal targets for other wastes, the strategy expects to see a reduction in the disposal of the other main waste streams. - 2.6 The Government carried out a wide-ranging review of waste policy in 2011.
 This sets out its commitment to waste prevention and re-use, leading to greater resource efficiency.
 There is also support for energy from waste where appropriate, and for waste which cannot be recycled, including the increased use of anaerobic digestion as a form of energy recovery.
 The review also recognises the need to focus on specific waste materials and seeks to promote life cycle thinking in all waste policy and waste management decisions.
 Whilst the strategy acknowledges that absolute waste prevention may not be achievable, the overall aim is to move towards a 'zero waste economy' in which material resources are re-used, recycled or recovered wherever possible, and only disposed of as a last resort.
-Wider links between waste and issues such as climate change and renewable energy are also highlighted. - 2.6 The Waste Regulations for England Wales 2011, confirm that the Government will produce a national waste management plan to conform with European requirements and is also working on a Waste Prevention Programme for England.
-This will look at prevention and re-use measures, improving business practices, product design and manufacture to enable easier upgrade, repair and recycling of products.
+Wider links between waste and issues such as climate change and renewable energy are also highlighted. - 2.7 The Waste Regulations for England and Wales 2011 confirm that the Government will produce a national waste management plan to conform with European requirements and is also working on a Waste Prevention Programme for England.
+This will look at prevention and re-use measures, improving business practices, product design and manufacture to enable easier upgrade, repair and recycling of products. - 2.8 Although a new National Planning Policy Framework is being prepared, waste policy will continue to be set out separately.
+Existing national policy and guidance for waste is contained in Planning Policy Statement 10: Planning for Sustainable Waste Management, and its companion guide.
+The key planning objectives are to: - help deliver sustainable waste management by driving waste management up the waste hierarchy, address waste as a resource and look to disposal as the last option; - provide for greater community responsibility and enable sufficient and timely provision of facilities to meet community needs; - help implement the national waste strategy and supporting targets; - manage waste safely without endangering human health or harming the environment and enable waste to be managed at one of the nearest appropriate facilities; - reflect the concerns and interests of communities, local authorities and businesses; - protect green belts but recognise the particular locational needs of some types of waste facilities; and - ensure that the design and layout of all new development (not just waste related development) supports sustainable waste management.